n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 	A	anudatta (U+0952)
 	NBSP	NO-BREAK SPACE

-Consonant syllable:
+A consonant syllable will match the expression:
 {C+[N]+<H+[<ZWNJ|ZWJ>]|<ZWNJ|ZWJ>+H>} + C+[N]+[A] + [< H+[<ZWNJ|ZWJ>] | {M}+[N]+[H]>]+[SM]+[(VD)]

-Vowel-based syllable:
+A vowel-based syllable will match the expression:
 [Ra+H]+V+[N]+[<[<ZWJ|ZWNJ>]+H+C|ZWJ+C>]+[{M}+[N]+[H]]+[SM]+[(VD)]

-Stand-alone cluster (at the start of the word only):
+A stand-alone cluster (at the start of the word only) will match the expression:
 [Ra+H]+NBSP+[N]+[<[<ZWJ|ZWNJ>]+H+C>]+[{M}+[N]+[H]]+[SM]+[(VD)]

 After the clusters have been identified, each of the subsequent